victronenergy/evcc-venusos-installer/README.md

 ## Add your configuration

+If you have a Victron system together with an Victron Energy EV Charging Station, you can skip this step, as your EVCS is automatically detected when evcc starts.

-Copy and rename the file `evcc.dist.yaml` to `evcc.yaml`.
+Otherwise, copy and rename the file `evcc.dist.yaml` to `evcc.yaml`.
 Then, add your custom configurations there, like sponsor token, EV charger configurations, etc.

-If you have a Victron system together with an EV Charging Station also from us, you only need to add your sponsor token, as everything else is automatically detected when evcc starts.

 Please note the following:
 * An error in the configuration will prevent evcc from starting – In this case, the configuration must be corrected and the archive built and installed again (see steps below)